Formula feeding your baby

 Step 9.
 Test the temperature of the feed on the inside of your wrist to ensure it’s at the right temperature, it should feel warm.

 Step 10.
-Pour away any formula milk left in the bottle that hasn’t been used within 2 hours.
+Pour away any formula milk left in the bottle that hasn’t been used as soon as the feed is finished.

 Can I use a formula preparation machine?